google/fruit/README.md

 ### Fruit uses templates heavily.
 Will this have an impact on the executable size?

-Fruit uses templates heavily for metaprogramming, but the storage that backs injectors and modules is *not* templated.
+Fruit uses templates heavily for metaprogramming, but the storage that backs injectors and components is *not* templated.
 All templated methods are just wrappers and will most likely be inlined by the compiler.
 So you should not expect an increase in the executable size due to the use of templates.
 See also the next question.